Targaryen campaign in Slaver's Bay

 - Fall of Astapor: At the Plaza of Punishment, upon receiving the promised payment, the Good Masters of Astapor give over the command of the Unsullied soldiers to Daenerys Targaryen.
 Daenerys betrays the terms of the deal and orders the Unsullied to slay the masters, and anyone wearing a tokar who is twelve years old or older.
 Astapor’s defense is in a poor state; its walls are old and crumbling, and the towers hold no guards.
 Without their Unsullied, the Astapori Good Masters have little defense, as only a few soldiers remain.
 Daenerys allows her three dragons to join in the ensuing fight.
 As a result, Astapor is sacked, and all slaves are freed.
 In the stead of the Good Masters, Daenerys leaves a council of three men (a healer, a scholar, and a priest) to rule the remaining Astapori.

 - Battle near Yunkai: Following her victory at Astapor, Daenerys frees her Unsullied, and offers them the choice to swear their loyalty to her, or to abandon her service.
 Most decide to follow her to Yunkai.
-The Yunkish, aware of what befell Astapor, has raised a slave army of four thousand men strong.
+The Yunkai'i, aware of what befell Astapor, have raised a slave army of four thousand men strong.
 Their army is supported by two sellsword companies of five hundred men each: the Stormcrows and the Second Sons.
 Daenerys invites envoys of Yunkai and each of the sellsword companies into her camp.
 The Stormcrows refuse to join her.
 Mero, the captain of the Second Sons, laughs at her offer as well, though accepts wine for his entire company to be send to his men.
-The envoy from Yunkai attempts to bride Daenerys, but she sends him off with the message that Yunkai has three days to give up its slaves before she attacks.
-However, Daenerys plans to attack that same night, claiming the Yunkish will falsely feel safe, the Stormcrows will be fighting among themzelves, and the Second Sons will be drunk.
+The envoy from Yunkai attempts to bride Daenerys, but she sends him off with the message that Yunkai have three days to give up its slaves before she attacks.
+However, Daenerys plans to attack that same night, claiming the Yunkai'i will falsely feel safe, the Stormcrows will be fighting among themselves, and the Second Sons will be drunk.
 Prior to the battle, Daario Naharis from the Stormcrows arrives, presenting Daenerys with the heads of his fellow captains, Sallor the Bald and Prendahl na Ghezn.
 He offers Daenerys the service of the Stormcrows, who participate in the battle on her side.
 The battle ends in Yunkish defeat; Yunkai surrenders and gives in to Daenerys's demands, freeing all of their slaves.
 In return, they are allowed to remain in control of the city.
 The freed slaves swell the ranks of Daenerys's freedmen and cement her reputation as the "Mother" among her followers.

 - Siege of Meereen: Having learned about the fates of Astapor and Yunkai, the Meereenese retreat behind the walls of their city.
 The lands are stripped clean, and a hundred and sixty-three slave children are nailed onto the mileposts placed on the coast road between Yunkai and Meereen.
 Daenerys's host now numbers more than eighty thousand, though fewer than a quarter are warriors.
 After Belwas slays the "hero of Meereen", Oznak zo Pahl, Daenerys sends men into the sewers of Meereen, so they can secretly enter the city and free the slaves.
-The slaves of Meereen raise in rebellion, while Daenerys's warriors break down the eastern gate using a ram made from Daenerys's ships.
+The slaves of Meereen rise in rebellion, while Daenerys's warriors break down the eastern gate using a ram made from Daenerys's ships.

 While Daenerys conquers Meereen, a former butcher from Astapor named Cleon convinces his fellow Astapori that the council of three men (a healer, a scholar and a priest) that Daenerys had left to rule Astapor intended to return the Good Masters to their positions of power.
 Naming himself king after having the council executed, Cleon has all highborn boys seized to begin training new Unsullied.
 Each pyramid within Astapor becomes an armed camp, the dead lie in the streets, and the markets are devoid of food and slaves.
 When she learns about Astapor's troubles, Daenerys chooses to remain in Meereen and installs herself as queen, taking the Great Pyramid as her seat.

-Following Daenerys's departure from Yunkai, the Yunkish returned to slavery.
+Following Daenerys's departure from Yunkai, the Yunkai'i returned to slavery.
 The city begins to prepare for the upcoming conflict by hiring new sellsword companies, i.e. the Long Lances, the Windblown, and the Company of the Cat.
 They send envoys to Qarth and other cities spreading false tales about Daenerys in order to gain support to cast her down.
 Grazdan mo Eraz travels to Volantis to persuade the triarchs to send their fleet against Daenerys, and other envoys ally Yunkai with New Ghis, Tolos, Elyria, and Dothraki.

 Meanwhile, several factions set sail towards Daenerys.
 Prince Quentyn Martell has been sent to Slaver's Bay by his father, Prince Doran Martell, with a marriage pact signed by his uncle, Prince Oberyn Martell, on Doran's behalf, and by Ser Willem Darry.
 The pact promises the hand of Princess Arianne Martell, Quentyn's elder sister, to Viserys Targaryen, Daenerys's older brother.
 With Viserys dead, Doran hopes to marry Quentyn to Daenerys, and so ally Dorne to the cause of House Targaryen.
 However, Quentyn meets with troubles on his journey, and once in Volantis, is unable to find a ship to Slaver's Bay, due to the war.
 Quentyn and his two remaining companions eventually join the Windblown, a sellsword company hired by Yunkai to fight against Daenerys, in order to get closer to her.

 - The Sons of the Harpy: A resistance group of Ghiscari noblemen from the city of Meereen, known as the "Sons of the Harpy" or "the Harpy's Sons" engage in a shadow war against Daenerys after she has named herself Queen of Meereen.
 They slay freedmen, Unsullied and shavepates during the night, and leave a mark over the body of their victim: a harpy, drawn in blood.
 In response, Daenerys orders the creation of a city watch, made up from the Meereenese themselves: the Brazen Beasts.
 While Daenerys sets the reward concerning the Sons of the Harpy to one thousand honors, the Sons of the Harpy offer wealth and glory and a hundred slave girls to whoever slays Daenerys, while promising death to anyone, and their families, who serve Daenerys.
-Because of this, the the members of the Brazen Beasts hide their true identities by wearing masks.
+Because of this, the members of the Brazen Beasts hide their true identities by wearing masks.

 - Imprisonment of the dragons: Drogon, Viserion and Rhaegal have been becoming wilder as they are growing.
 They have taken to hunting down sheep, and Drogon especially goes far afield.
 Daenerys begins to pay the shepherds for the loss of their animals, which leads to an increase in claims, which some of the shepherds try to proof by presenting the court with burned bones.
 However, during court one day, when Daenerys grants compensation to be given for the loss of twenty-three animals, one man lingers until all petitioners have departed.
 He presents her with the burned bones of his daughter, Hazzea, and claims that it had been "the winged shadow".
 In response to Hazzea's death, Daenerys orders her dragons captured.
 Viserion and Rhaegal are captured and locked in a pit underneath the Great Pyramid.
 Three attempts are made to capture Drogon, but he trice escapes, and flies off towards the Dothraki Sea.